bittorf/kritis-linux/README.md

 * get help with, e.g. `./minilinux.sh`
 * make a linux with e.g. `./minilinux.sh latest`

-# CI script for autobuild and running a QEMU instance
+# CI: build and run QEMU instance

-For continuous integration of your code, use a script like this, for deploy a minimal Linux-VM.
+For continuous integration of your code, use a
+script like this, for deploy a minimal Linux-VM.

 ```